Peer review system

 -

-The manuscript in the format required by the journal, full name, ORCID, institutional affiliation (with city and country), and institutional email address.
+The manuscript in the format required by the journal, including full name, ORCID, institutional affiliation (with city and country), and institutional email.

 -

-A signed sworn statement of originality for the manuscript.
+A sworn statement of originality of the manuscript.

 -

-If required, images or figures in PNG format or in their editable version with good resolution.
+If necessary, images or figures in PNG format or in an editable version with high resolution.

-In cases where the manuscript has multiple authors, the person who sends the email will be identified by the journal as the primary contact.
+In cases where the document has multiple authors, the person who submits the email will be identified by the journal as the main contact.

 Stage 2.
 Editorial Review

-The director and editor will perform a plagiarism check using the Turnitin tool.
-If a significant percentage of text is found to be copied exactly, without citation or reference, the manuscript will be rejected outright.
+The editor-in-chief and the managing editor will perform a plagiarism check using Turnitin.
+If a significant percentage of exact text is found without proper citation or referencing, the manuscript will be rejected outright.

-The editor will then confirm that all required documentation is included and, together with the director, assess whether the article fits within the thematic areas of the journal.
+Afterward, the managing editor ensures that all required documentation has been included and, together with the editor-in-chief, assesses the relevance of the article within the journal’s thematic areas.

-The director or editor will respond within two weeks, indicating to the primary contact whether changes are required or if the article will proceed to the next stage.
+A response will be sent to the corresponding author within two weeks, indicating whether changes are required or if the article moves on to the next stage.

-If any requirements are not met, a sub-stage will be initiated, in which the manuscript will be returned to the primary contact with improvement suggestions.
-The author will have ten business days to address the observations.
-After this period, if no response is received, the manuscript will be removed from the editorial workflow.
+If requirements are not met, the manuscript will be returned with observations for improvement.
+The author has ten working days to address these.
+If there is no response after this period, the manuscript will be withdrawn from the editorial process.

 Stage 3.
 Single-Blind Review

-Once the observations from Stage 2 have been addressed, the manuscript will be presented to the Editorial Committee, which will select two reviewers (external to the Editorial Committee, to the publishing entity, and independent from the author’s institution) to whom a form with review instructions will be sent.
-The Editorial Committee will have up to one month to complete this search.
+Once Stage 2 corrections are applied, the manuscript will be submitted to the Editorial Board, which will select two reviewers (external to the Editorial Board, the publishing entity, and the author’s institution).
+Reviewers receive a form with instructions and are given up to one month to complete the review.

-The journal follows a single-blind model, where the reviewers know the names of the authors, but the authors do not know the names of the reviewers.
+The journal follows a single-blind model: reviewers know the authors’ names, but authors do not know the reviewers’.

 -